MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

    :::image type="content" source="./media/event-streams-destination/eventstream-destinations-lakehouse.png" alt-text="Screenshot showing the lakehouse destination type." lightbox="./media/event-streams-destination/eventstream-destinations-lakehouse.png" :::

    1. **Delta table**: Select an existing delta table or create a new one to receive data.
-   2. **Data format**: You can select a data format for the data that is sent to your lakehouse.
+   2. **Data format**: Select the data format for the data that is sent to your lakehouse.
    3. **Event processing**: You can use our event processor to specify how the data should be processed before it's sent to your lakehouse.
 Select **Open event processor** to open the event processing editor.
 To learn more about real-time processing using the event processor, see [Use event processor editor to define the data transformation logic](./process-event-with-event-preocessor-editor.md).

       :::image type="content" source="./media/add-manage-eventstream-destinations/eventstream-destination-lakehouse-event-processor-editor.png" alt-text="Screenshot showing the event processor editor." lightbox="./media/add-manage-eventstream-destinations/eventstream-destination-lakehouse-event-processor-editor.png" :::